Next: Shanghai

 Purple Mountain

 We decided to do a hike up the Purple Mountain today.
-An easy subway ride took us right to a trail leading to the top.
-After a steep path we got our reward:
+A subway ride took us to a trail leading to the top.

 Zifeng Tower

-After exploring the mountain for a while, we hiked back down (almost accidentally walking into a military zone) and took the subway right to the middle.
+After exploring the mountain for a while, we hiked back down (almost accidentally walking into a military zone).
 I wanted to see the big skyscraper up close.

-This building is another one of those tall ones - the Zifeng Tower stands at 1,450 ft - exactly one Chicago sears tower.
+This building is another one of those tall ones - the Zifeng Tower stands at 1,450 ft - exactly the same as the sears tower in Chicago.

-I also learned it is designed by the same architect who designed the Trump Tower in Chicago - Adrian Smith.
-You can see the similarities in their design.
-This ended up being one of my favorite skyscraper designs - it’s quite imposing in person.
+I learned it is designed by the same architect who also designed the Trump Tower in Chicago - Adrian Smith.
+You can see the similarities in their design. it’s quite imposing in person.

-We now had to rush to make our train to shanghai - we were leaving China today.
-We got one last meal from a street shop - a final Chinese hamburger.
+We had to rush to make our train to shanghai - we were leaving China today.
+We got one last meal from a street shop - a Chinese hamburger.

 Lake Xuanwu

 The train station is on the north shore of the lake, and we were on the south.
-It was perfect to finally walk across the islands.
+We could finally walk across the islands.

 Nanjing was our last stop in China.
 We got on our train and made it back to Shanghai.
 After a quick ramen stop, we made it to the airport - and our flight back to London.

 China was a huge adventure full of ups and downs.
-We needed to cancel our original plans, and doing so lead us to discover new things.
-It’s a country of extremes - the tallest, the longest, the biggest - they can be found in China.
+We needed to cancel our original plans, but doing so lead us to discover new things.
+It’s a country of extremes - the tallest, the longest, the biggest - they are found in China.